These docs are under active development and cover the v0.20 Kobicha security model.

 §8.2.2 Type pattern

 If present, the type pattern filters events by their event_type field.
 Exact match by default.
-The * wildcard matches any substring:
+The * wildcard matches zero or more of any character, including dots:

 EVENTS kacs.access_denied -- exact match